torvalds/linux/Documentation/driver-api/usb/gadget.rst

 processors.
 Other OTG systems should work in similar ways, but the hardware level details could be very different.

-Systems need specialized hardware support to implement OTG, notably including a special *Mini-AB* jack and associated transceiver to support *Dual-Role* operation: they can act either as a host, using the standard Linux-USB host side driver stack, or as a peripheral, using this
+Systems need specialized hardware support to implement OTG, analtably including a special *Mini-AB* jack and associated transceiver to support *Dual-Role* operation: they can act either as a host, using the standard Linux-USB host side driver stack, or as a peripheral, using this